How to Get a COI for Construction Projects

 Why Managing COIs Matters

-Efficient COI management helps you maintain compliance and avoid project delays.
+Efficient COI management ensures compliance and avoids project delays.
 Incorrect or outdated documentation can lead to complications, including withheld payments or missed opportunities.
-By proactively managing COIs, you protect your business and foster trust with clients.
+By proactively managing COIs, you protect your business and build trust with clients.

 Streamlining COI Management with Technology